 Interestingly, wood was not commonly used for paper until the 19th century.
 Suppliers were forced to innovate and make use of natural forests because plant fibers could no longer satisfy the growing demand for paper and wood was less expensive.
 Most of the wood used in papermaking consists of softwoods (like southern pine) and hardwoods (such as birch, aspen or oak).
 Since each type of wood fiber has its strengths and weaknesses, a combination of the two is necessary to create quality paper products.

-Today, there are still advantages to tree fiber paper.
+Today, there are still advantages to tree fiber paper, whether it’s virgin fiber or recycled.
 For starters, most of our current infrastructure is designed to process wood fibers.
 This is reflected in the price of the final product.
 Additionally, these trees require less management than alternative fibers.
 At the same time, many of the old growth forests have been depleted in the last century and replacing them, compared to alternative fiber sources, is a very time-consuming process, with newly planted trees taking 20-80 years to reach maturity.

 The four most common alternative fibers offer a solution, but there are trade-offs with each option.